Furubira, Hokkaido

 Furubira (古平町, Furubira-chō) is a town located in Shiribeshi Subprefecture, Hokkaido, Japan.
 As of September 2016, the town had an estimated population of 3,265, and a density of 17 persons per km2.
 The total area is 188.41 km2.

 Geography

-Furubira occupies the eastern end of the north coast of the Shakotan Peninsula facing the Japan Sea.
-The town is largely built around the Furubira River, which runs from the highlands of the Shakotan Peninsula into the Japan Sea.
+Furubira occupies the eastern end of the north coast of the Shakotan Peninsula facing the Sea of Japan.
+The town is largely built around the Furubira River, which runs from the highlands of the Shakotan Peninsula into the sea.